RuiyueH/Solving-LSM-with-Neural-Physics/README.md

 This repository contains code to create forward and inverse models using the NN4PDEs method.

 To help users understand the NN4PDEs method, we have included some sample code in the Jupyter notebook **Sample code.ipynb**.
-This notebook shows how we can calculate the second-order derivative of Sin(x) using the NNPDEs method.
+This notebook shows how we can calculate the second-order derivative of Sin(x) using the NN4PDEs method.

 The other folders contain code for the land surface model.
 Each of the folder contains Jupyter notebooks for the forward/inverse models, output files, and code and figures for visualising results.
 Below is a summary of the contents: